 I became friends with the older people in this group, who were my age.
 Friendship, when we do not speak the same language, is quite particular.
 This is even more true with sign language, where one is forced to really look at the other, to allow one’s emotions to show on one’s face, and in one’s behavior.
 For this openness to the other I am especially grateful to the community, and to three people in particular, Marie Van, my “almost twin” deaf sister, Sister Myriam with whom I worked a lot and discussed my vocation, and Pauline, a French volunteer who helped me put into words what I was living.

-It was a great experience that I learned during my year in Vietnam: going on mission means one is able to say “now, I live for others”.
-I took time for myself also, of course, but I was there to serve.
+It was the great experience that I learned during my year in Vietnam: going on mission means one is able to say “now, I live for others”.
+I take time for myself also, of course, but I am there to serve.
 My mission taught me to really be a servant to others, not by obeying blindly and sadly like a slave but to serve joyfully.
 Like the Gospel says, “each time you do it to the smallest of my brothers, it is to me that you have done it” (Matthew 25, 40).
-Serving others is serving the Christ, choosing to go where one is sent.
+Serving others is serving Christ, choosing to go where one is sent.

 Upon returning to France, I could not imagine leaving behind me what I had learned as just a parenthesis that one closes: it was impossible, in particular, to leave the sign language and the world of the deaf behind me, stuck between two pages of my travelogue.
 I signed up to an intensive training course in sign French sign language, which opened my eyes to an incredibly rich culture and reaffirmed my choice to become, God willing, French-sign language interpreter.

-My review is a great thanks to the people I met during the course of this mission, a great hope in what will come next, and the decision to keep, as we say at the rue du Bac, “Joy… anyhow!”
+My review is great, thanks to the people I met during the course of this mission, a great hope in what will come next, and the decision to keep, as we say at the rue du Bac, “Joy… anyhow!”